 Rackham Predoctoral Fellowship

 For outstanding students who will complete the dissertation in the year in which they hold the fellowship and who will complete the doctorate within six years of beginning their program.
-Fellowship includes a monthly stipend of $2100, tuition and fees, and GradCare for 3 terms.
+Fellowship includes a stipend, tuition and fees, and GradCare for 3 terms.

 Rackham deadline: mid January; WS deadline: end of November

 International Student Fellowship

 For students who are neither US citizens nor permanent residents in their second or third term of study.
 Fellowship includes a stipend.

 Rackham deadline: mid October; WS deadline: late September

 Outstanding GSI Award

 For students who have demonstrated exceptional ability and creativity as teachers; continuous growth as teachers; service as outstanding mentors and advisors to students and colleagues; growth as scholars.
 Students must have served as a GSI for at least two terms.
 Past value of the award was $1,000.

 Rackham deadline: mid March; WS deadline: early November